 Since the mass legalization movement of both medical and recreational cannabis across the world, consumers, creators, and cultivators have seen incredible advancements in cannabis consumption.
-One of the most popularized modern ways of consuming is via vaping cannabis oil.
-Cannabis oil cartridges or disposable devices are derived from cannabis concentrates heated up by portable batteries and consumed more discreetly than combustible flower.
+One of the most popularized modern ways of consuming is via vaping cannabis oil, and in particular, high terpene full spectrum extract.
+Cannabis oil cartridges or disposable devices are derived from cannabis concentrates that are heated up by portable batteries and consumed more discreetly than the combustible flower.
 These most often come in 510 threaded cartridges or individual disposable devices that are to be disposed of once they are fully consumed.
 Some companies, such as PAX or Airo Pro, have developed their own proprietary cartridges that can only be consumed with their unique battery devices.
 As this channel of the market expands, we are seeing vape products consistently becoming a mainstay in the market share of marijuana.
 A report from Flowhub in 2020 showed that vape sales consistently hovered around 25% of all cannabis sales month over month.

 Dispensaries often cater to cannabis users looking for a specific kind of relief or effect when they consume cannabis.
 Anecdotally, one of the most common requests from consumers are products for sleep specifically.
 We see this in mainstream media as well, with outlets such as WebMD, Healthline, and even Forbes publishing stories about cannabis use and promoting sleep.
 While it’s clear that cannabis effectiveness will vary from person to person, it is truly becoming an option for those who may have been opposed to using cannabis recreationally in other situations.